Paul Hubschmid: Return to Europe

-Elisabeth Müller and Paul Hubschmid in Berlin, 1959.
-Photo by Jack Metzger, Comet Photo.

 In 1953, his Universal contract at an end, Hubschmid returned to Germany, resumed his real name, and took on leading roles opposite Marika Rökk in Mask in Blue and Lilo Pulver in The Zürich Engagement.
 He was considered the “handsomest man in post-war German cinema.”

 Hubschmid starred in Fritz Lang's heavily revised remake of two classic silent films he originally conceived and co-wrote with Thea von Harbou.
 With The Tiger of Eschnapur and The Indian Tomb, Hubschmid achieved international fame.

 In 1961, he was cast as Professor Higgins in the German premiere of My Fair Lady at the Theater des Westens in Berlin.
 The role became his most iconic performance, and he played it over 2000 times.
 He called it the “greatest stroke of luck” in his stage career.

 Later Career and Legacy

-Paul Hubschmid in a promotional photo for Swissair's film This Is Your Captain Speaking!, Zürich, 1968.

 Into the early 1990s, Hubschmid worked in film and television, appearing in numerous European productions and also in British and American films including Funeral in Berlin and Skullduggery.
 His performances remained highly regarded, and his deep, resonant voice made him a sought-after narrator for documentaries and roles in plays produced for radio.

 In recognition of his contributions to cinema and theatre, Hubschmid was awarded the Filmband in Gold in 1980.

-Final Years and Death

-Paul and Irène Hubschmid, Comet Photo, 1982.

 Hubschmid retired from acting in 1993 at the age of 76.
 In his final years, he battled numerous health issues, most notably Parkinson’s Disease.
-He died on January 1, 2002, as a result of a pulmonary embolism.
-His ashes were reportedly scattered in Provence.
+He died on January 1, 2002, aged 84, from a pulmonary embolism.
+His ashes were scattered in Provence.